cybnix/cybnix.github.io/index.md

 <img src="/static/welcome.jpg" style="border-radius: 10px;"/>
 <br/><br/>
-Hello👋!
+Hey There👋!
 I'm a tech enthusiast with a master's degree in information security.
-I have some diverse work experience in cloud engineering, backup/storage engineering, system administration, and supporting ArcSight SIEM solutions, I'm now venturing into the world of cybersecurity.
-So far I have mostly pursued security as a hobby but I possess a very strong interest in transitioning into the field professionally. 👀
+I have some diverse work experience in cloud engineering, backup/storage engineering, system administration, and supporting ArcSight SIEM solutions.
+Beyond my professional experience, I am passionate about ethical hacking and cybersecurity as a hobby and I hold a few certifications in the field.

 ---